Marx-A00/PatientPortal/PROJECT_TIMELINE.md

   - Add sorting and pagination
   - Implement search functionality
 - [ ] Wire up to API with authenticated HTTP calls
+- [ ] fix SSL shit with this:
+Visual studio makes it easy and gives you a popup asking you if you want it to create a self-signed cert for https apps.
+You can do the same thing in vscode via cmd line: dotnet dev-certs https --clean dotnet dev-certs https --trust
+(do this in your project directory)

 #### Afternoon Session (4 hours)
 - [ ] Create patient registration form